ucsd-cse131/00-warmup/README.md

 ## Submission Instructions

-Before submitting your code, you have to fill [this form](https://goo.gl/forms/3KBuBTilmvMKFD223) to register your groups.
-We will use this form to match your ieng account username to your student id, so you **must** fill it even if you have worked on the assignment individually.
+Before submitting your code, you fill in the names of your group members in `COLLABORATORS.md`.
+If this is empty, we will assume you have worked by yourself.

-To submit your code, just do:

 ```bash
 $ make turnin
 ```

 This will simply do a `git commit` followed by a `git push` to send us your code.
-**We will use the _most recent commit_ of your code (on `master` branch) as your submission.**
+**We will use the _most recent commit_ of your code (on `main` branch) as your submission.**

 ## Problem 1: [Roots and Persistence](http://mathworld.wolfram.com/AdditivePersistence.html)